Christiannn/skit-comp-cy-test/README.md

 # Testing components in svelteKit

 Arrange > Act > Assert
-And alle the challenges included.
+And alle the challenges includeded.